coldshrine/study-notes/talks/tdd-where-did-it-all-go-wrong.md

 * The factory methods become shared fixture, which means that changes to construction ripple out

 A solution is using **Test Data Builders**.
 For each class you want to use in a test, create a Builder for that class that
+* Has an instance variable for each constructor parameter